horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 ### The Shape Of Our Data

 So we're going to start by describing the shape of our sets of points, $L$ and $L_{\phi}$.
 I'd like the reader to keep something in mind as we go on.
-All of the animations you've seen of $L$ and $L_{\phi} have appeared to be a line tracing out a path.
+All of the animations you've seen of $L$ and $L_{\phi}$ have appeared to be a line tracing out a path.
 However, this is due to the fact that we're using computers who can't sample all of the (infinite) positions on our curve.
 If we could do that, we'd end up with smooth, colored surfaces rather than the dense weavings of a single line.
 That being said, what is the shape of these surfaces?

 Let's start simpler by considering all the pairs of points on our original curve.
 Remember we call the set of all of these pairs $\lambda\times\lambda$.
 This shape is somewhat easier to imagine.
 Suppose you've picked some pair of points.
 You can "walk" the first point back and forth on the curve, or you can "walk" the second point back and forth.
 If either point "walks" in a full loop, you end up exactly back where you started.
 In this sense, there are two distinguished kinds of loop you can walk in: one with the first point, and one with the second point.